In the first year you will be introduced to the following subjects:

 Curriculum BSc Animal Sciences, Specialisation A (above) and B (below)

-In the first half of the second year, this basic knowledge of year 1 is integrated into discipline courses within animal sciences (white coloured, see the figure in Year 1); think of genetics, nutrition, epidemiology, housing, immunology, reproduction, ecology and sustainability.
+In the first half of the second year, the basic knowledge of year 1 is integrated into discipline courses within animal sciences (white coloured, see the figure under tab Year 1); think of genetics, nutrition, epidemiology, housing, immunology, reproduction, ecology and sustainability.
 For details on course content visit the online course catalogue.

-The second half of the second year you will choose one of the two specialisations: 'Animal Management and Care' or 'Biological Functioning of Animals' (orange-coloured, see the figure in Year 1).
+The second half of the second year you will choose one of the two specialisations: 'Animal Management and Care' or 'Biological Functioning of Animals' (orange-coloured, see the figure under tab Year 1).

 The specialisation concentrates on how to manage the animals we care for in terms of nutrition, housing and the impact the (human) environment has on animal behaviour, growth and well-being.
 The focus is from animal to its environment and society.